hemanth-nag/facial_expression_recognition/README.md

 --Run 'train_model.ipynb' file to build a CNN model and train it using the dataset.
 It also saves the model in model.json file and saves the weights in model_weights.h5 file.

 --Run 'test_real_time.ipynb' file on your PC for real time expression recognition.
 The file uses my pre-trained weights by default saved in the saved_model directory.
 The pretrained weights give 70% accuracy on the training dataset and 60% accuracy on the test dataset(15 epochs).
-I recommend loading the saved weights and training the model firther for improved accuracy.
+I recommend loading the saved weights and training the model further for improved accuracy.

 ## Sample Output: